pakkunandy/imageforensics/README.md

 ```
 python foreimg.py -el demo.jpg
 ```
+After you run the command, the tampered region is highlight will dark color.

 You also can chosse the quality of resaved image and the block size kernel: